$M^3-Verse$: A "Spot the Difference" Challenge for Large Multimodal Models

-Our benchmark consists of \textbf{2,932} question-answer pairs designed to probe a model's comprehension of dynamic environments.
-As illustrated in \cref{fig:subtasks}, questions are divided into two main categories: intra-state questions, answerable from a single state, and inter-state questions, which require comparing the \textit{`before'} and \textit{`after'} states to identify changes.
-These categories are ultimately broken down into \textbf{50+} fine-grained sub-tasks, presented in multiple-choice formats.

-To more closely align with real-world situations and specifically evaluate model hallucination, we also designed hallucination-type questions for the majority of task categories.
-This was achieved by replacing the correct choice with the option \textit{``No correct option is listed."}.
-These hallucination-type questions account for \textbf{23.2\%} of the entire benchmark.
+As illustrated in \cref{fig:subtasks}, questions are divided into two main categories: \textbf{Intra-State} questions, answerable from a single state, and \textbf{Inter-State} questions, which require comparing two states to identify changes.
+To provide a comprehensive evaluation, these categories are further structured to probe \textbf{4 core capabilities}: \textit{Spatial Understanding}, \textit{Temporal Understanding}, \textit{Attribute Recognition}, and \textit{Reasoning}.
+These four pillars are ultimately broken down into \textbf{over 50 fine-grained subtasks}.
+Furthermore, as shown in Fig.~\ref{fig:distributions}, to more closely align with real-world situations and specifically evaluate models' susceptibility to hallucination, we also designed \textbf{hallucination-type} questions by replacing the correct choice with the option \textit{``No correct option is listed.''}.
+These hallucination-type questions account for \textbf{20.6\%} of the entire benchmark.